You can and will survive. Let us show you how.

 - Ask for help: Don’t be afraid to let your friends provide support to you, or to look for resources in your community such as therapists, co-workers, or family members.
 Call us at 239-253-6600 to learn more about local support.

 - Write: You may find it helpful to write your feelings or to write a letter to your lost loved one.
-This can be a safe place for you to express some of the things you were not able to say before the death.
+This can be a safe place for you to express some of the things you were not able to say before your loved one’s death.

 What to Know about “Grief Work”